baywater2p/WordCloud/README.md

 # WordCloud
-a simple Word Cloud for voting.
-Hosted at [github:pages](https://baywater2p.github.io/WordCloud/)
+a simple Word Cloud for voting. with a map. (unfinished) Hosted at [github:pages](https://baywater2p.github.io/WordCloud/)